Walter Braithwaite: First World War

 From left to right: Admiral Sir Roger Keyes, Vice-Admiral John de Robeck, General Sir Ian Hamilton, Major General Walter Braithwaite, on board HMS Triad.

 In March 1915, seven months into the war, he was promoted to temporary major general and appointed chief of staff to General Sir Ian Hamilton, commander of the Mediterranean Expeditionary Force (MEF), and served in this role throughout the disastrous Gallipoli campaign.
 He was regarded by many of the Australians involved in that effort as "arrogant and incompetent".

-After the failure of the Mediterranean expedition, Braithwaite, whose rank of major general became substantive in June 1915, was recalled to London.
+After the failure of the Mediterranean expedition, Braithwaite, whose rank of major general became substantive in June 1915 "for distinguished service in the Field", was recalled to London.
 He was, in December 1915, assigned to command of the 62nd (2nd West Riding) Division, a Territorial Force (TF) formation, which was posted to the Western Front in January 1917.
 Here he experienced considerable success.
 Although the division struggled to make headway during the Battle of Arras in April 1917, it proved a solid and reliable unit during the German spring offensive in March the following year.

 Major-General Walter Braithwaite with his charger which won third prize at the New Zealand Division Horse Show, Pas-en-Artois, France, 16 June 1918.